Commuting symplectomorphisms and Dehn twists in divisors

 \begin{proposition} Under the assumptions of Theorem~\ref{th:ell_rel_Lag}, if $\phi^k=\id$ and the fixed loci $L_i^\phi,X^\phi$ are smooth and orientable then

 \end{proposition}

-In the monotone setting, one can pass from $\Lambda$-coefficients to the base field (e.g.~$\C$ or $\Z/2\Z$) without changing dimensions of Floer homology \cite[Remark~4.4]{WeWo09}.
-So Proposition~\ref{prop:hf_bound_lag} gives the same bound on $\dim HF(L_1,L_2;\C)$ or $\dim HF(L_1,L_2;\Z/2\Z)$.
+As our Lagrangians are monotone, we can pass from $\Lambda$-coefficients to the base field (e.g.~$\C$ or $\Z/2\Z$) without changing the dimensions of Floer cohomology \cite[Remark~4.4]{WeWo09}.
+So Proposition~\ref{prop:hf_bound_lag} gives the same bound on $\dim HF^*(L_1,L_2;\C)$ or $\dim HF^*(L_1,L_2;\Z/2\Z)$.
 However, the proof of Proposition~\ref{prop:hf_bound_lag} crucially uses Theorem~\ref{th:ell_rel_Lag} over $\Lambda$, as can be seen from the sketch we presented.